-When spending time in a place known as the world’s luckiest fishing village, it would be a crime not to join the angling scene.
-Start at Destin Harbor, home to the nation’s largest and most elaborately equipped charter fishing fleet.
-Book a charter for a half- or full-day, drop a line off the nearby 1,200-foot Okaloosa Island Fishing Pier, or surf cast from the city’s beaches.
-And if watching the fleet return and unload is more your speed, plan a walk along the harbor’s docks between 4 and 6pm, when most of the boats come in (particularly on Fridays and Saturdays).
+When spending time in a place known as the world's luckiest fishing village, it would be a crime not to join the angling scene.
+Start at Destin Harbor, home to the nation's largest and most elaborately equipped charter fishing fleet.
+Book a charter for a half or full day, drop a line off the nearby 1,200-foot Island Pier, or surf cast from the city's beaches.
+And if watching the fleet return and unload is more your speed, plan a walk along the harbor's docks between 4 and 6 pm, when most of the boats come in (particularly on Fridays and Saturdays).
 Want to watch marine life instead?
-Book a dolphin or sunset cruise on the 80-foot Southern Star or an educational tour on Boogies Watersports’ Glass Bottom Boat.
+Book a dolphin or sunset cruise on the 80-foot Southern Star or an educational tour on Boogies Watersports' glass-bottom boat.

 Under the water, the fun is just as expansive.
-Emerald Coasts Scuba offers snorkeling excursions off the Destin Jetties as well as scuba options for every level diver—including first-timers.
+Emerald Coast Scuba offers snorkeling excursions off the Destin jetties as well as scuba options for every level diver—including first-timers.
 Note also that Destin is home to some serious wreck diving, including sunken barges, tugs, liberty ships, landing craft, airplanes, army tanks, and bridge rubble—all hangouts for grouper, flounder, and cobia.

-The Emerald Coast is home to eight championship golf courses, and in Destin proper you’ll find the semi-private Kelly Plantation Golf Course with miles of white-sand waterfront and 7,000 yards of greens.
-Meanwhile, the top-ranked Regatta Bay Golf & Yacht Club is about to emerge from a $1.85 million course master plan renovation (unveiling in September, 2019).
+The Emerald Coast is home to eight championship golf courses, and in Destin proper you'll find the semi-private Kelly Plantation Golf Course with miles of white-sand waterfront and 7,000 yards of greens.
+Meanwhile, the top-ranked Regatta Bay Golf & Yacht Club, nestled between nature preserves and the Choctawhatchee Bay, has recently completed a $2.25 million course enhancement.

 Enjoy a break from the sun (or fill up a rainy day) with some quality museum time.
 First up: the Air Force Armament Museum at Eglin Air Force Base, for an up-close exploration of 29 military aircraft from the World War II era to the present day, including the fastest plane ever built, the SR-71 Blackbird (admission is free).
 Next: Destin History & Fishing Museum, a small and charmingly old-fashioned spot full of artifacts and photos that bring the area's piscine legacy to life.
 Keep the kids busy and slide in some STEM at the Emerald Coast Science Center in nearby Fort Walton Beach, and finally, get a glimpse of the deep history of the area with a visit to Fort Walton Beach's Heritage Park and Cultural Center—home to a prehistoric temple mound (and museum), plus a Civil War exhibit building, the Camp Walton Schoolhouse Museum, and the tiny and delightful Garnier Post Office Museum.